Latex vs Innerspring Mattresses—Which Should You Choose?

 Pros of Innerspring Mattresses

 The innerspring mattress is the most affordable type of mattress.
 It offers bouncy support that can be great for adult nighttime activities.
 Thanks to the coil core, these mattresses have superb breathability, allowing for a cool night’s rest.
+Head over to our best innerspring mattress guide for our recommendations.

 Cons of Innerspring Mattresses